 Reduce Process Execution Cost

 Cycle time is the elapsed time between the start and end of a process.
-In processes where cycle time is important it is usually measured in days.
-Examples of these types of processes are mortgage application, insurance claim, grant application, finance application and complaints.
+When cycle time is important, it’s usually measured in days.
+For example: a mortgage application, an insurance claim, grant application, job application, finance application or complaints.

 Optimal process outcomes and reduced cycle times are often associated.
 In many scenarios the likelihood of an optimal process outcome decreases the longer the process takes; especially where the customer has a choice.